ZidaneDC/CPSC245_Project1/README.txt

  d.
 Course Number and Session: CPSC 245-01
  e.
 Assignemnt: Eel Shooter - Milestone 1
  f.
 This is my own work, and I did not cheat on this assignment.

+ a.
+Delaney Tobin
+ b.
+2339699
+ c. dtobin@chapman.edu
+ d.
+CPSC 245-01
+ e.
+Eel Shooter - Milestone 1
+ f.
+This is my own work, and I did not cheat on this assignment.

 2.)
 List of source files submitted
 Character.cs